UkiMiawz/ukimiawz.github.com/_posts/2012-07-04-wpf-descriptions-in-enumerations.md

 ---
 {% include JB/setup %}

-Supposed that we have these 'enumerations'
+Supposed that we have these `enumerations`

 	''' <summary>
     ''' Type of animal